Top 40 Over/Under 40

 Penticton’s Top 40 Over/Under 40 is a recognition program that identifies 20 outstanding leaders under 40 years of age, and 20 outstanding leaders who are 40 years of age and older, living and/or working in the South Okanagan-Similkameen.
 These individuals are inspiring, innovative, create a significant and positive impact, and are community minded.

-Recipients from both the Under 40 and the 40 and Over categories will be announced every Friday beginning April 12th.
+Recipients from both the Under 40 and the 40 and Over categories were announced every Friday starting April 12th through until August 23rd, with awards presented at a special gala on September 13th aboard the iconic S.S.
+Sicamous.

 Congratulations to all the Top 40 Winners, and thank you for your contributions to our community.